k-kinzal/pr/README.md

 ### GitHub Action

-If you execute PR with [GitHub Action], the rules are automatically completed by event type.
+If you execute PR CLI with [GitHub Action], the rules are automatically completed by event type.

 **Number completion**